Arick Wierson: Journalism career

+In 2023, Wierson began writing a regular column for Newsweek magazine as well conducting on-camera interviews with high profile personalities in international and U.S. politics such as the former President of Colombia, Ivan Duque, President Dr. Mohammed Irfaan Ali of Guyana, and Minnesota Governor and Chair of the Democratic Governors Association, Tim Walz.

+Also in 2023, Wierson began offering regular commentary and insights on international, U.S., and Brazilian politics for SBT News which is part of the SBT TV Network, the second largest television network in Brazil, as an on-air contributor.
+The network's news anchors often rely on Wierson, who speaks fluent Portuguese and lived for many years in Brazil, to interpret U.S. and global events for Brazilian audiences in terms that they will readily understand.

 Personal life

 From 2000 to 2013 Wierson was married to Fabiana Mesquita-Wierson, a former executive at Bloomberg, LP with whom he has one daughter, Isabella Wierson.
 He later remarried Hermenegilda Vianeke, a native of Angola in 2016.
 Together they have two children, Haakon and Gabriella.
 Wierson has written on his mixed-race children and issues of race and racism in various op-eds.